TrenchBoot/documentation/blueprints/AMD_coreboot_DRTM_payload.md

 - (coreboot) SKL hash(es) aren't passed to SKL
 - (SKL?)
 SMM is not measured
 - (UEFI) APs are not started securely (i.e. without INIT) yet
-- (UEFI) IOMMU driver is not finished, as a result neither booting from media nor UEFI Shell are able to boot
 - (UEFI) Tables exposed by coreboot (ACPI, SMBIOS) are not measured
+- (UEFI) Polishing of IOMMU driver

 ## Building